-- IP addresses are assigned to network interfaces, not hosts - A host with one network interface is assigned an IP address by default - A network interface is normally assigned a unique IP address - In practice, an interface may be assigned more than one address - In some rare cases, an interface may be assigned no address at all - In certain cases, different interfaces may have the same IP address
+- IP addresses are assigned to network interfaces, not hosts. - ▶ A host with one network interface is assigned an IP address by default. - A network interface is normally assigned a unique IP address. - ▶ In practice, an interface may be assigned more than one address. - ▶ In some rare cases, an interface may be assigned no address at all. - ▶ In certain cases, different interfaces may have the same IP address.

-Class Networks
+Class Networks (1)

-- IP addresses are organized into class networks to facilitate address assignment and packet routing - Class A: 0nnnnnnn.iiiiiiii.iiiiiiii.iiiiiiii - Class B: 10nnnnnn.nnnnnnnnn.iiiiiiii.iiiiiiii - Class C: 110nnnnn.nnnnnnnnn.nnnnnnnnn.iiiiiiii - Class D: 1110bbbb.bbbbbbbb.bbbbbbbb.bbbbbbbb - A class network is really a set of IP addresses and not a network - The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for assigning class A, B, and C networks to organizations - Each address in a class A, B, or C network is a pair (N, I) where N is its network identification and I is its interface (or host) identification. n and i denote bits in the network and interface identifications, respectively.
+- IP addresses are organized into class networks to facilitate address assignment and packet routing. - ▶ Class A: 0nnnnnnn.iiiiiii.iiiiiii.iiiiiii. - ▶ Class B: 10nnnnnn.nnnnnnnn.iiiiiii.iiiiiii. - ▶ Class C: 110nnnnn.nnnnnnnn.nnnnnnnn.iiiiiii. - ▶ Class D: 1110bbbb.bbbbbbbb.bbbbbbbb.bbbbbbbb. - ▶ Class E: 1111bbbb.bbbbbbbb.bbbbbbbb.bbbbbbbb. - A class network is really a set of IP addresses and not a network. - The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for assigning class A, B, and C networks to organizations. - Each address in a class A, B, or C network is a pair $(N, I)$ where $N$ is its network identification and $I$ is its a interface (or host) identification. n and i denote bits in the network and interface identifications, respectively.

-Class Networks (cont.)
+Class Networks (2)

-- By convention, the address in a class A, B, or C network whose interface bits are all 0 (e.g., 199.17.40.0) is the network address for the class - By convention, the address in a class A, B, or C network whose interface bits are all 1 (e.g. 199.17.40.255) is the (direct) broadcast address for the class - The limited broadcast address is 255.255.255.255 - The addresses in a class D network are for multicasting - Some addresses in the above classes and the addresses of the form 1111bbbb.bbbbbbbb.bbbbbbbb.bbbbbbbb are reserved
+- By convention, the address in a class A, B, or C network whose interface bits are all 0 (e.g., 199.17.40.0) is the network address for the class. - By convention, the address in a class A, B, or C network whose interface bits are all 1 (e.g. 199.17.40.255) is the (direct) broadcast address for the class. - The limited broadcast address is 255.255.255.255. - The addresses in a class D network are for multicasting. - The addresses in a class E network are reserved for unspecified purposes.